robovm/robovm-bro-gen/README.md

  * `headers`: A list of header files that should be processed relative to the sysroot.
  * `typedefs`: A hash of C/Obj-C type to Java type mappings.
 These are inherited when including other YAML files.
  * `private_typedefs`: A hash of C/Obj-C type to Java type mappings.
 These don't get inherited when including other YAML files.
+ * `annotations`: Global annotations to be added to every generated class.
  * `enums`: A hash of C enums that should be generated.
 See below.
  * `classes`: A hash of C structs and Obj-C classes that should be generated.
 See below.
  * `categories`: A hash of Obj-C categories that should be generated.
 See below.